espressomd/espresso/doc/sphinx/io.rst

-For large amounts of data it’s a good idea to store it in the hdf5 (H5MD is based on hdf5) file format (see https://www.hdfgroup.org/ for details). currently supports some basic functions for writing simulation data to H5MD files.
+For large amounts of data it’s a good idea to store it in the hdf5 (H5MD is based on hdf5) file format (see https://www.hdfgroup.org/ for details).
+Currently |es| supports some basic functions for writing simulation data to H5MD files.
+The implementation is MPI-parallelized and is capable of dealing with varying numbers of particles.

-To write data in a hdf5-file, first an object of the class :class:`espressomd.io.writer.h5md.H5md` has to be created and linked to the respective hdf5-file.
+To write data in a hdf5-file according to the H5MD proposal (see http://nongnu.org/h5md/), first an object of the class :class:`espressomd.io.writer.h5md.H5md` has to be created and linked to the respective hdf5-file.
 This may, for example, look like: